thibaudcolas/tekautoday/README.md

 ## Installation

-Those installation instructions should be executed inside the project root.
+These installation instructions should be executed inside the project root.

 ### Back-end setup